BlessingUb/CV/README.md

 ## Blessing Ubogu

-I recently completed the 16 weeks intensive software enegineering program with Makers Academy, I have initiallly worked as a Business Analyst, more business oriented now hoping to be more technical and hands-on!
+I recently completed the 16 weeks intensive software enegineering program with Makers Academy, I have initiallly worked as a Business Analyst, more business oriented now training to be more technical and hands-on!
 ## Projects

 | Name                         | Description       | Tech/tools        |